SystemsApproach/private5g/software/smallcell.rst

     :width: 600px
     :align: center

-    The UPF container running inside the Aether hosting server, with ``core`` and ``access`` bridging the two.
+    The UPF container running inside the server hosting Aether, with ``core`` and ``access`` bridging the two.
 Information shown in gray (``10.76.28.187``, ``10.76.28.113``, ``enp193s0f0``) is
     specific to a particular deployment site.